axeld5/arc_transduction/INFERENCE_METHODS.md

 ```

 **How it works:**
-1. Generate an initial prediction for the problem
+1. **Iteration 1**: Generate predictions for ALL problems in batch
-2. Replace the test output section with the generated answer
+2. Parse each output and update problem statements with generated answers
-3. Feed the updated problem back to the model
-4. Repeat for up to N iterations (or until parsing fails)
+3. **Iteration 2**: Generate new predictions for all problems that succeeded (batched)
+4. Continue iterating, batching all active problems together
+5. Stop when max iterations reached or all problems fail to parse
-5. Return the final iteration's output
+6. Return the final iteration's output for each problem

 **Features:**
 - Allows the model to refine its answer iteratively
+- **Efficient batching**: All problems processed together at each iteration
+- Automatically removes problems from the batch if parsing fails
 - Can help models "think through" complex problems step by step
-- Stops early if the model produces unparseable output

 **Parameters:**
 - `--deep-dive-iterations N`: Maximum number of iterations (default: 16)